Delivering on growth

 And ready to meet geopolitical concerns in our recently released annual report

-2018 was yet another record year for DSV.
-We performed according to our own expectations and achieved strong organic growth across all business areas.
+2018 was yet another record year for DSV, and we met our expectations and achieved strong organic growth across all business areas.

 A year of geopolitical concerns